How Does Hydrogen/ Oxygen Work in an internal combustion engine?

 I’ve seen this mistaken idea expressed in magazines and on television news coverage to prove that Hydrogen on demand doesn’t work.

-What Really Is Going On when you burn hydrogen in your engine?
+What Really Is Going On inside your engine when you burn hydrogen in your engine?

 Well, if we aren’t trying to burn the HYDROGEN to get our fuel economy, then how does it work?